Takakiriy/typrm/README.md

 that are the target of the `#if:` tag is the same as or shallower than the indent depth of the line where the `#if:` tag is written.
 Until before the line.

+## #ref tag: expands file path that contains environment variables

+If the referenced file such as an image file or PDF file is installed on the PC, to open the file by doing copy and paste the path written in the manual to a browser and so on is faster than to go into the folder in order to open the referenced file.

+    reference: Red Book 2021  C:\Users\user1\Documents\books\manual\red_book_2021.pdf

+However, the path written in many manuals cannot be copied, because the path may contain the user name and the location of the file may be changed.

+    reference: Red Book 2021  #ref: ${books}/manual/red_book_2021.pdf

+Above `${books}` part is an example of the replacement part.
+If the path or drive of the folder where the file is placed differs depending on the PC or OS, you can absorb the part to be replaced by using environment variable.
+But the format of the part to expand the environment variable is different depending on the OS.
+Also, folders separated by \ can only be used on Windows.

+The example of path on Linux or mac:

+    ${books}/manual/red_book.pdf  or
+    $books/manual/red_book.pdf

+The example of path on Windows:
+    %books%\manual\red_book.pdf  or
+    %books%/manual/red_book.pdf  or
+    ${env:books}/manual/red_book.pdf  ... in PowerShell

+By using the `#ref:` tag typrm function, you can write unifiedly the path in the manual by `${____}` format that expands the environment variables and `/` format that separates the folder names.

+    reference: Red Book 2021  #ref: ${books}/manual/red_book_2021.pdf

+If you entered `#ref:` and the path containing the environment variable to the parameters of the search command of typrm or to the searching keyword input mode prompt, the path is displayed that you can copy and paste.

+    $ typrm s '#ref: ${books}/manual/red_book_2021.pdf'
+    C:/Users/user1/Documents/books/manual/red_book_2021.pdf

+    $ typrm s
+    keyword: #ref: ${books}/manual/red_book_2021.pdf
+    C:/Users/user1/Documents/books/manual/red_book_2021.pdf

+The value of the environment variable is set when you start typrm.
+Note, you must add the prefix `TYPRM_` to the environment variable name when you set the define of the environment variable.
+The definition of the environment variable is usually written in the script file that starts typrm.

+Case of Windows PS1 script file:
+${env:USERPROFILE}\AppData\Local\Microsoft\WindowsApps\typrm.ps1:

+    ${env:TYPRM_books} = "C:\Users\____\Documents\books"
+    node  ____\build\typrm.js $PsBoundParameters.Values $args

+Case of Linux bash or mac zsh script file:
+${HOME}/bin/typrm:

+    export TYPRM_books="/home/____/Documents/books"
+    node  ____/build/typrm.js "$@"

+If you specify the `#ref:` tag and a path without environment variables in the search command, typrm displays the parameters of the `#ref:` tag that should be written in the manual.

+    $ typrm s "#ref:" /home/user1/Documents/books/manual/red_book_2021.pdf
+    Recommend: #ref: ${books}/manual/red_book_2021.pdf
+    C:/Users/user1/Documents/books/manual/red_book_2021.pdf

+    > typrm s
+    keyword: #ref: C:\Users\user1\Documents\books\manual\red_book_2021.pdf
+    Recommend: #ref: ${books}/manual/red_book_2021.pdf
+    C:/Users/user1/Documents/books/manual/red_book_2021.pdf

 ## #expect tag: checks settings values